-Welcome to Savanna School District!
+Welcome to the Savanna School District

 What a special place Savanna School District is!
 Encompassing parts of the cities of Anaheim, Buena Park, Cypress and Stanton, Savanna School District is an elementary school district with approximately 2400 students.
 These students attend one of our four schools: Cerritos, Hansen, Holder and Twila Reid Schools.
 We also serve about 250 preschoolers in state and privately-run preschools on our campuses.